NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

 I'll ask you to take the following on axiom, the gradient of $f$, $\nabla f$ evaluated at $x$ is the direction of fastest change positive change, and $-\nabla f$ is the direction of fastest negative change.
 When (read, if) I find the time to figure out javascript widgets, there will be a nice interactive diagram showing, geometrically, why this is the case.
 So if we follow the negative gradient of the cost function at every point, we'll eventually find *a* minimum!
 Importantly, this is not the global minimum, only a local minimum, where "moving" in any direction would increase the function.

-So to find the optimal $\theta$, we find the the negative gradient of the cost function, with respect to $\theta$ for each $x$ in our data set, and move along the direction of the gradient.
-There are really quite a lot of addendums and technicalities that we're glossing over with this corse treatment.
-But we're working fast here, and a slightly more rigorous treatment which I suspect most people interested in machine learning have already read can be found [here](http://neuralnetworksanddeeplearning.com/index.html) , written by Michael Nielsen.
-Since I rather poorly timed this project with finals season, I will be skipping the derivation of backpropagation for the time being.
+So to find the optimal $\theta$, we find the negative gradient of the cost function, with respect to $\theta$ for each $x$ in our data set, and move along the direction of the gradient.
+There are really quite a lot of addenda and technicalities that we're glossing over with this coarse treatment.
+We're working fast here, and a more rigorous treatment which I suspect most people interested in machine learning have already read can be found [here](http://neuralnetworksanddeeplearning.com/index.html) , written by Michael Nielsen.
+Since I rather poorly timed this project with finals season, I will be skipping the derivation of back propagation for the time being.
 Taken from the link above, the governing equations we need to calculate how much we need to change our parameters by is given as:

 $$